Heat and Settle Tank

 T = 0.5 x 150 x 110 / 1125 = 7.3 hours

 Meaning it would take 7.3 hours to heat up my oil to 150°C (300°F).
 So I would always set the cutoff timer at less than 7.3 hours.

-Another approach is to look at how long we actually need the heater on.
-Since it takes longer on cold days than on hot days, I’m going to use a cold starting temperature of 10°C (50°F) for that frigid fall day.
-Since I'm heating to 50°C (120°F), that would put my delta T at 40°C (104°F).
+Another approach is to look at how long we need to heat the oil to reach 50°C (120°F).
+Since it takes longer on cold days than on hot days, I am going to use a cold starting temperature of 10°C (50°F) for that frigid fall day.
+Since I am heating to 50°C (120°F), that would put my delta T at 40°C (104°F).